 Cool the solution before applying to the filter paper.

-Lay a piece of filter paper on a glass plate or hold it in the air, and , carefully brush the paste onto the filter paper.
+Lay a piece of filter paper on a glass plate or hold it in the air, and using a small paint brush, carefully brush the paste onto the filter paper.
 Turn the filter paper over and do the same on the other side.
 Try to apply the paste as uniformly as possible.

 Set the paper out overnight and away from sunlight, or place in a low temperature (20° C) drying oven to dry.

-Once paper is dry, use scissors to cut the filter paper into 1-inch wide strips.
+Once the paper is dry, use scissors to cut the filter paper into 1-inch wide strips.
 If storing the paper for later use, place the strips in a sealable plastic bag or glass jar, out of direct sunlight.

 Measuring Ozone

-Spray a strip of test paper with distilled water and hang it at a data collection site out of direct sunlight.
-Ensure the strips hang freely and unobstructed.
+Spray strips of test paper with distilled water and hang a minimum of three strips at each data collection site out of direct sunlight.
+Hang by securely taping or tacking one end of the strip to a structure (e.g. wall, parking blocks, light poles).
+Strips can also be hung using wire with one end driven into the ground and the other end secured to the strip.
+Ensure the strips hang unobstructed.

 Expose the paper for approximately eight hours.
-Note where each strip was hung,,..
+Note where each strip was hung, and use weather data to record relative humidity location during paper exposure.
+Alternatively, a psychrometer can be used to measure relative humidity of each site.

 If the results will not be recorded immediately, seal the strip in an airtight container after exposure.